Jaredslocker21/massage-at-solid-gym/README.md

  - Returning guests will also be able to find contact inormation and directions easily.
  - Initial concepts uses Balsamic wireframes.
  - This site will also explain in short.
 What Massage Therapy is, who benefits from it, what types of massage can they receive, prices, What to wear, how to contact us and be contacted by us.
+ -  Original Template was created from code institute.

  ![Balasmic Wireframs](/assets/images/baslamic-wire-frame-resize.png) ![Balasmic Wireframs](/assets/images/wireframe2-resized.png)